JFerraro26/passPro/README.md

 ```
     1. docker volume create postgres-data
-    1. docker-compose build
+    2. docker-compose build
-    2. docker-compose up
+    3. docker-compose up
 ```

-5. There should be 3 containers that are running(The containers should be green)
+5. There should be 3 containers that are running
 6. Wait until the terminal shows `You can now view app in the browser.`
 7. Open up Chrome(Browser) and type in `http://localhost:3000/` in the address bar.